Use notebooks

 -

-Click the Notebooks tab on the left panel.
+Select the Notebooks tab on the left.

 -

-Click the [New Notebook] button at the top right.
+Click the [New notebook] button at the top right.

-Options: JupyterLab, VisualStudio Code, RStudio
+Types: JupyterLab, VisualStudio Code, RStudio

-*VisualStudio Code and RStudio may not work properly without a connected domain.Custom notebook Image Select a supported KakaoCloud Kubeflow notebook image Custom image Enter a custom image by checking the box
+VisualStudio Code and RStudio may not function correctly if the domain is not connected to KubeflowCustom notebook Image Specify a KakaoCloud-supported Kubeflow notebook image Custom image When checked, allows input of custom image

-- Example: bigdata-150.kr-central-2.kcr.dev/kc-kubeflow/jupyter-pytorch-full:v1.0.1.py38Image pull policy Set the policy for pulling the image when starting the notebook CPU / RAM Minimum CPU Minimum CPU to allocate to the instance
+Image pull policy Policy for pulling image when the notebook instance starts CPU / RAM Minimum CPU Minimum CPU allocated to the notebook instance

-- Labeled as Requested CPUs in version 1.6Minimum memory Gi Minimum memory to allocate
+- Displayed as "Requested CPUs" in version 1.6Minimum memory Gi Minimum memory allocated to the notebook instance

-- Labeled as Requested memory in Gi in version 1.6Maximum CPU Maximum CPU to allocate
+- Displayed as "Requested memory in Gi" in version 1.6Maximum CPU Maximum CPU allocated to the notebook instance

-- Labeled as CPU limit in version 1.6Maximum memory Gi Maximum memory to allocate
+- Displayed as "CPU limit" in version 1.6Maximum memory Gi Maximum memory allocated to the notebook instance

-- Labeled as Memory limit in Gi in version 1.6GPUs Number of GPUs Number of GPU resources to use GPU vendor Available GPU instance types Workspace volume Volume to mount to the notebook’s home directory
+- Displayed as "Memory limit in Gi" in version 1.6GPUs Number of GPUs Number of GPU resources used in the notebook instance GPU vendor Available GPU instance types Workspace volume Volume mounted to the notebook instance's Home directory

-- Can create new or use an existing volumeData volume Additional volumes to mount
+- Can create a new volume or use an existing oneData volume Register additional volumes to be mounted to the notebook instance

-- Mounts emptyDir to/dev/shm
+- Mounts an empty directory volume to/dev/shm

 Create CPU-based notebook